1Raghad1/FollowThePath/README.md

 Mostly W3School, StackOverflow was a great reference for syntax errors, logical errors was a bit tricky but with code tracing and trying to find the right logic codes can run.

 ## Unsolved problems
-Give the user a choice to pick how hard the level can be.
+- Give the player a choice to pick how hard the level can be.
+- The player cant start cliking unless the grid hide the colored sequence first.

 # Acknowledgments
 - Thank you GA for giving us this chance.